-The scale of our business means we can make a massive difference by ensuring respect for our environment is embedded in our decision making.
-We aim to be the UK’s greenest grocer and look to act sustainably, address climate change and conserve resources.
-Our focus is not simply on reducing our impact on the environment but on having a net positive effect including using our leadership position to engage our suppliers and others to do the same.
+Our scale means we can make a massive difference by embedding respect for our environment in our decision making.
+We aim to be the UK’s greenest grocer, not only by reducing our impact on the environment but by engaging our suppliers and others to do the same.

 Download the Factsheet for more information